 In return, you’ll have the joy of the endless unspoilt coastline.
 For off-leash dog beaches, head west in between Campsites 1 and 6 along Golden Beach or east to Paradise Beach.
 Wildlife is abundant in the local area, plus fishing is also popular.
 If you’re on a road trip, single night bookings are available.

-Dog-Friendly City Hotels
+Dog-Friendly City Stays

 Best Western Melbourne City